On the domain of fractional Laplacians and related generators of Feller processes: Introduction

 exists uniformly (in $x$) for a rich L\'evy-type process $(X_t)_{t \geq 0}$ with bounded coefficients.
-This is equivalent to asking for sufficient conditions which ensure that a function $f \in C_{\infty}(\mbb{R}^d)$ is contained in the domain $\mc{D}(A)$ of the generator $A$ of $(X_t)_{t \geq 0}$.
+This is equivalent to asking for sufficient conditions which ensure that a function $f \in C_0(\mbb{R}^d)$ is contained in the domain $\mc{D}(A)$ of the generator $A$ of $(X_t)_{t \geq 0}$.
 The main results in Section~\ref{s-app} are Corollary~\ref{app-11} and Corollary~\ref{app-13} which state that $\mc{D}(A)$ contains certain H\"older spaces of variable order.
-Our results apply, in particular, to L\'evy processes, cf.\ Theorem~\ref{app-3}; for instance, if $(L_t)_{t \geq 0}$ is an isotropic $\alpha$-stable L\'evy process, $\alpha \in (0,1)$, then the H\"older space
+Our results apply, in particular, to L\'evy processes, cf.\ Theorem~\ref{app-3}; for instance, if $(L_t)_{t \geq 0}$ is an isotropic $\alpha$-stable L\'evy process, $\alpha \in (0,1)$, then the H\"older space $\mc{C}_0^{\beta}$ -- see \eqref{def-eq2} below for a precise definition -- is contained in the domain of the generator $A$ of $(L_t)_{t \geq 0}$ for any $\beta \in (\alpha,1]$, and we have